Snowflake-Labs/sfquickstarts/site/sfguides/src/geocoding_address_data_with_mapbox/geocoding_address_data_with_mapbox.md

 This Quickstart will help you get started with the __Mapbox Snowflake Native App__, which adds new user-defined functions (UDFs) for geocoding that you can use in your SQL queries.
 Geocoding converts your address data (e.g. "1600 Pennsylvania Ave, Washington, DC, 20500") into geographic coordinates which can be used for mapping and spatial analysis.

+Geocoding is used by companies for a variety of purposes, including asset tracking, supply chain and retail strategy, and analysis of demographic trends, elections, and real estate.

-The Mapbox Snowflake Native App is powered by the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/).
+The Mapbox Snowflake Native App is powered by the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/) and the boundaries lookup is powered by [Mapbox Boundaries](https://www.mapbox.com/boundaries).

 ![logos](assets/logos.png)